wb-bgs/m_IGRF/README.md

 https://github.com/wb-bgs/m_IGRF.

 ## Edits
+ - 06 Feb 2021: Another name conflict, 'years' is a built in now too!
  - 19 Dec 2019: Correction for final roundings of IGRF-13 coefficients
  - 11 Dec 2019: IGRF-13 coefficients added
  - 26 Nov 2019: Correction to allow return of field at 1900.0, removed name clash of `year` variable